Exploring the origin of stars on bound and unbound orbits causing tidal disruption events: Discussion

-Our analytical models have been tested by $N$-body simulations in the previous section.
-Our model can be applied to the observed spherical star cluster systems if we obtain the density and velocity dispersion profile of the star cluster from the observations in addition to the energy distribution of the stars.
-In this paper, we assumed the energy distribution of the stars because they can be obtained by solving the Fokker-Planck equation in the framework of loss cone theory.
-We note that we need to consider the effects of the local self-gravitational potential of stars and other potentials such as the galactic potential or the non-dominant SMBH potential in order to handle the unbound stars more precisely.
-Let us qualitatively discuss how the number density varies with the black hole mass in the star cluster with the assumption that the density profile of the cusp is $\rho(r) = \rho_h(r/r_{\rm h})^{-s}$, where $\rho_{\rm h}$ is the density at the influence radius.
-Note that the total stellar mass inside the influence radius equals to the black hole mass.
-The velocity dispersion inside the influence radius follows $\sigma^2(r) \approx G M_{\rm BH}/[(1+s)r]$ \citep{SU1999}.
-Following \cite{FR1976}, the critical radius, where the star consumption is balanced with its repopulation, is calculated to be
+Let us first qualitatively discuss how the number densities derived in our work would vary with the black hole mass relative to the star cluster.
+We assume a power-law density profile in the cusp $\rho(r) = \rho_h(r/r_{\rm h})^{-s}$, where $\rho_{\rm h}=(3-s)M_{\rm BH}/(4\pi r_{\rm h}^3)$ is the density at the influence radius according to the definition of $r_{\rm h}$.
+Note that the total stellar mass inside the influence radius is equal to the black hole mass.
+The velocity dispersion inside the influence radius follows $\sigma^2(r) \approx G M_{\rm BH}/r$.
+A critical radius, where the star consumption is balanced with its replenishment by two-body relaxation, is defined by the conditions $\theta_{\rm lc} = \theta_{\rm D}$ (in the notation of \cite{FR1976} and \cite{2004MNRAS.352..655A}) or $Q=1$ (in our notation following CK78).
+Following \cite{FR1976} and \cite{BBK2011} we get